UncleH25/Expense-Tracker/README.md

 A C++ program that reads expense data from a file (`expenses.txt`), calculates VAT and total amounts for each entry, and generates a neatly formatted receipt saved to an output file (`receipt.txt`).

 ## 📄 Description
-This program demonstrates file input/output in C++.
 It reads expense categories and amounts from a file, calculates a 15% VAT for each item, adds it to the amount, and writes a detailed receipt to a separate file.
 It also calculates the overall total including VAT.

 The receipt is formatted into columns using I/O manipulators to ensure clean and readable output.